adithya-naik/JAVA/README.md

 Happy coding! 😊

-Make sure you open these files :
+Make sure you open these files:
 -----------------------------------------------
 1. For problem statements: https://github.com/adithya-naik/JAVA/blob/main/Challenges%2F_000_Open%20this%20for%20Challenges.md